Flash Exposure Bracketing

 - You can use FEB together with flash exposure compensation or FE lock.

-- If the camera's exposure compensation is set in 1/2-stop increments, flash exposure compensation will be up to ±3 stops in 1/2-stop increments.
+- When exposure compensation is set in 1/2-stop increments on the camera, flash exposure compensation is set in a range of ±3 stops in 1/2-stop increments.

-- You can set FEB to remain enabled after shooting the three shots (C.Fn-03).
+- You can disable auto cancellation of FEB after three shots in C.Fn-03.

 - You can change the FEB shooting sequence (C.Fn-04).